 Stuck In Your Job?
 It’s Time to Create a Roadmap for Your Career

 Maybe some event has happened, like an illness in the family or a merger at work, that has turned your normal upside down.
-Maybe you feel under-appreciated by your boss.
+Do you feel under-appreciated by your boss?
 Maybe you feel that you are doing a good job with what’s within your control, but things outside of your control are preventing you from feeling successful.
 Or maybe you just have a gnawing sensation that you want to do something different with your life.
 Any of these situations should trigger you to re-balance your life so that you can approach your work with new energy.

 Even if you’re satisfied, don’t wait until things go south at work to figure out how to improve your career prospects.
 It’s hard to understand why things are going wrong when you’re reacting to a bad situation.
 NOW is always the right time to think about your career strategically.

 First Step: Figure Out Where You Want to Go

 Before making any professional move, you need to figure out where you want to go.
 That’s harder than it sounds because there are many underlying factors to consider.
 For most people, work and every other aspect of life are closely tied together.
 It’s crucial, therefore, to find balance in your life.

 The key to finding balance is, first, ascertaining what your non-negotiable goals are; these will be your beacon as you chart the course of your career.
 Start by reflecting on what is right and wrong about your life – not just your work life, but every aspect of your life.
 What makes you happy and unhappy?
 How do you define a successful life for yourself?
 What do you most value?
 There are no wrong answers to these questions as long as you are being honest with yourself.